People don’t always do what they say, or what you think they do.

 The understanding of design at scale, has changed over time.
 While it used to be conflated with applied arts and craftsmanship before the invention of the printing press, it found a place in ergonomics during the industrial age, and has come to be something of behavioural science in the information age.
 The growing need for graphical user interfaces, has fuelled the rise of design as a distinct discipline in the tech market, with specialisations within design sprouting by the day.

-When we talk specifically about digital product design, this excerpt by Kevin Slavin, from the Journal of Design and Science, is one way to ground our thinking —
+When we talk specifically about digital product design, this excerpt by Kevin Slavin, from the Journal of Design and Sciencearrow-up-right, is one way to orient our thinking toward participatory design —

-The Elements of Product Design as illustrated by Jamie Mill
+The Elements of Product Design as illustrated by Jamie Millarrow-up-right

 Design is the intention behind a default state.
 When we create designs, we’re defining what is possible or what is highly encouraged within the context of our products.
 By implication, we’re also defining what is discouraged.
 Michel Foucault talked about governance as structuring the field of action for others.
 Governance is the processes, systems, and principles through which a group, organisation, or society is managed and controlled.
 In this way, design is governance as long as it shapes how a product or service will be used, and restricts people’s existing or emergent choices, even when they’re not a user themselves.